ukparliament/ontologies/procedure/flowcharts/crag-treaties/logic-gates/redux/index.md

 A motion that the treaty should not be ratified is ALLOWED to be tabled in the House of Lords if ...

 	... the treaty has been laid into the Lords ...

 	...
 AND NEITHER section 22 has been invoked NOR has the treaty been withdrawn from the Lords ...

 	...
 AND NEITHER period A NOR extended period A have ended ...

 	...
 AND a motion that the treaty should not be ratified has NOT been approved in the Lords.

 ### ... a question can be put

 A question on a motion the treaty should not be ratified is ALLOWED to be put in the House of Lords if ...

-... if there is an extant motion - see above ...
+	... there is an extant motion - see above ...

 	...
 AND NEITHER section 22 has been invoked NOR has the treaty been withdrawn from the LORDs ...

 	...
 AND NEITHER period A NOR extended period A have ended ...

 	...
 AND a motion that the treaty should not be ratified has NOT been approved in the Lords.

 ### ... the Government can make a statement

 The Government is ALLOWED to make a statement that the treaty should nonetheless be ratified if ...

 	... a motion to not ratify the treaty has been approved in that House ...

 	...
 AND the Government have not already made such a statement.

 ## In the House of Commons ...